-- pay substantial damages for past, present and future use of the infringing technology; - cease manufacture, use or sale of infringing products; - discontinue the use of infringing technology; - expend significant resources to develop non-infringing technology; - pay substantial damages to our customers or end-users to discontinue use or replace infringing technology with non-infringing technology; - · license technology from the third party claiming infringement, which license may not be available on commercially reasonable terms, or at all; or - relinquish intellectual property rights associated with one or more of our patent claims, if such claims are held invalid or otherwise unenforceable.
+- pay substantial damages for past, present and future use of the infringing technology; - cease manufacture, use or sale of infringing products; - discontinue the use of infringing technology; - expend significant resources to develop non-infringing technology; - pay substantial damages to our customers or end-users to discontinue use or replace infringing technology with non-infringing technology; - license technology from the third party claiming infringement, which license may not be available on commercially reasonable terms, or at all; or - relinquish intellectual property rights associated with one or more of our patent claims, if such claims are held invalid or otherwise unenforceable.

-We depend on third-party suppliers for timely deliveries of raw materials, parts and equipment, as well as finished products from other manufacturers, and our reputation with customers, results of operations and financial condition could be adversely affected if we are unable to obtain adequate supplies in a timely manner.
+We depend on third-party suppliers for timely deliveries of raw materials, manufacturing services, product and process development, parts and equipment, as well as finished products from other manufacturers, and our reputation with customers, operating results and financial condition could be adversely affected if we are unable to obtain adequate supplies in a timely manner.

-Our manufacturing operations depend upon obtaining adequate supplies of raw materials, parts and equipment on a timely basis from third parties.
-Our results of operations could be adversely affected if we are unable to obtain adequate supplies of raw materials, parts and equipment in a timely manner or if the costs of raw materials, parts or equipment were to increase significantly.
+Our manufacturing operations depend upon obtaining adequate supplies of raw materials, manufacturing services, product and process development, parts and equipment on a timely basis from third parties.
+In some instances, a supplier may be our sole-source supplier.
+Our operating results could be adversely affected if we are unable to obtain adequate supplies of raw materials, manufacturing services, product and process development, parts and equipment in a timely manner or if the costs charged to us were to increase significantly.
 Our business could also be adversely affected if there is a significant degradation in the quality of raw materials used in our products, or if the raw materials give rise to compatibility or performance issues in our products, any of which could lead to an increase in customer returns or product warranty claims.
 Although we maintain rigorous quality control systems, errors or defects may arise from a supplied raw material and be beyond our detection or control.
-Any interruption in, or change in quality of, the supply of raw materials, parts or equipment needed to manufacture our products could adversely affect our reputation with customers, results of operations and financial condition.
+In addition, we may be subject to quality claims from customers who purchased goods from companies before we acquired those companies.
+Any interruption in, or change in quality of, the supply of raw materials, manufacturing services, product and process development, parts or equipment needed to manufacture our products could adversely affect our reputation with customers, operating results and financial condition.

 In addition, we sell finished products from other manufacturers.
-Our business could also be adversely affected if there is a significant degradation in the quality of these products.
-From time to time, such manufacturers may extend lead-times, limit supplies or increase prices due to capacity constraints or other factors.
+Our business could also be adversely affected if there is a significant degradation in the quality of the finished products we sell.
+From time to time, various suppliers may extend lead-times, limit supplies or increase prices due to capacity constraints or other factors.
 We have no long-term purchase contracts with any of these manufacturers and, therefore, have no contractual assurances of continued supply, pricing or access to finished products that we sell, and any such manufacturer could discontinue supplying to us at any time.
-Additionally, some of our suppliers of finished products or wafers compete directly with us and may in the future choose not to supply products to us.
+Additionally, some of our suppliers of finished products or wafers compete directly with us and may, in the future, choose not to supply products to us.

-If we do not succeed in continuing to vertically integrate our business, we will not realize the cost and other efficiencies we anticipate, which could adversely affect our ability to compete, results of operations and financial condition.
+If we do not succeed in continuing to vertically integrate our business, we will not realize the cost and other efficiencies we anticipate, which could adversely affect our ability to compete, our operating results and financial condition.

 We are continuing to vertically integrate our business.
-Key elements of this strategy include continuing to expand the reach of our sales organization, expand our manufacturing capacity, expand our wafer foundry and research and development capability and expand our marketing, product development, package development and assembly/test operations in company-owned facilities or through the acquisition of established contractors.
+Key elements of this strategy include continuing to expand the reach of our sales organization, expand our manufacturing capacity, expand our wafer foundry and research and development capability and expand our marketing, product development, package development and assembly and test operations in company-owned facilities or through the acquisition of established contractors.
 There are certain risks associated with our vertical integration strategy, including: